 Sean Connery was an actor who became a superstar for his portrayal of James Bond in “Dr. No” and six other films in the classic spy series.

-- Details of death: Died peacefully in his sleep in the Bahamas at the age of 90.
+- Details of death: Died peacefully in his sleep of pneumonia and heart failure in the Bahamas at the age of 90.

 - We invite you to share condolences for Sean Connery in our Guest Book.

 So iconic was Sean Connery’s portrayal of the famous gentleman spy James Bond that 1960s audiences didn’t always even know the actor by his name.
 He was simply Bond, as the first to play the character on the big screen, leaving big shoes to fill for the actors who would follow.

 Connery was Bond in the first five film adaptations of author Ian Fleming’s (1908 – 1964) enduring character: “Dr. No” (1962), “From Russia With Love” (1963), “Goldfinger” (1964), “Thunderball” (1965), and “You Only Live Twice” (1967).
 He returned for two more Bond outings in later years: “Diamonds Are Forever” (1971) and “Never Say Never Again” (1983).

 The ruggedly handsome Scotsman wasn’t exactly what all of Fleming’s readers had pictured in their minds as they read his books.
 He wasn’t who Cubby Broccoli (1909 – 1996) and Harry Saltzman (1915 – 1994), the producers of “Dr. No,” pictured either.
 They wanted Cary Grant (1904 – 1986), whose debonair and refined British good looks seemed the essence of Bond.
 But Grant didn’t want to commit to a series of films – and Connery, though he was none too thrilled about the idea of a series either, was willing.